Skip to main content

 BuilderTrend doesn’t charge per user, which is a plus.
 But the base price is already high enough that smaller contractors end up paying for features they’ll never touch.

-Where BuilderTrend wins: Deep feature set for production home builders, selection sheets, client portal Where JobTread wins: Lower cost for small teams, simpler interface
+Where BuilderTrend wins: Deep feature set for production home builders, selection sheets, client portal.
+For a direct comparison, see our JobTread vs BuilderTrend page.
+Where JobTread wins: Lower cost for small teams, simpler interface

 Want more detail?
 Check out our BuilderTrend alternatives guide.